 Group Risk Management ("Group Risk") objective continues to align with the group's strategic focus "to be the leading end-to-end financial solutions provider in Nigeria through innovative and customer-focused people".
+Effective risk management is fundamental and essential to the achievement of the group's strategic objectives.
+It is also one of the pillars of the institution's strategic value drivers which entails supporting our clients by doing the right business the right way and maintaining the highest possible standards of responsible business practice using the right frameworks that align with regulatory expectations and standard business practices as well as procedures.

-The Group Risk function has the responsibility of creating a consistent, comprehensive and strategic approach to the identification, measurement, management and reporting of enterprise-wide risks across the group.
+The Group Risk function continues its oversight and advisory responsibilities by deploying a consistent, comprehensive and strategic approach to the identification, measurement, management and reporting of enterprise-wide risks across the group.
 This is executed through proactive risk management practices which ensure that the business maintains the right balance in terms of the risk-return trade off whilst limiting the negative variations that could impact the group's risk assets and appetite levels in a constantly changing and dynamic operating environment.
+Furthermore, Group Risk continues to shape, drive and monitor the activities relating to risk and conduct in the institution through various measures including strengthening the risk and control environment, monitoring risk appetite and governance standards across the institution and elevating risk awareness by deploying requisite compliance training programme for all Stanbic IBTC employees with a standard process of monitoring and escalating deficiencies in meeting the required standards.
+This is also in line with the established code of conducts and ethics that all members of staff must adhere and attest to on an annual basis.

-Whilst the Board sets the tone and risk appetite for the organization, the risks are managed in accordance to a set of governance standards, frameworks and policies which align with the global best practices.
+The Board sets the tone and risk appetite for the organization including the tolerance levels for key risks.
+The risks are however managed in accordance to a set of governance standards, frameworks and policies which align with the global best practices.